SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 ### Upcoming Events

-We will be teaching workshops at Girls Rule!
-2017, a free event for girls aged 9-14 at Churchill High School on April 11th.
+We will be teaching a workshop at FIRST Fair, an event which brings together FRC robotics teams from all over Oregon.

 ## Software tools